-Basic approach
+4.1 Basic approach

-Interdisciplinary collaboration and vigilance regarding form as well as clinical relevance are of foremost importance in order to ensure the usability of the terminology in connection with implementation in electronic health record systems: the linguistic as well as the semantic quality must be assured.
+Interdisciplinary collaboration and vigilance regarding the formal aspects as well as the clinical relevance of the translations are of foremost importance in order to ensure the usability of the terminology in connection with implementation in electronic health record systems: the linguistic as well as the semantic quality must be assured.

 The overall approach for the translation process should be one of close collaboration between specialists within health and/or informatics, and linguists/terminologists.
 As pointed out by healthcare professionals and terminologists, interdisciplinary collaboration is crucial in terminology work (Infoterm 2005).
 A translation based solely on linguistic, morphological-syntactical analysis might result in a seemingly correct term which would not adequately represent the concept in question, nor be used by healthcare professionals.
 On the other hand, compliance with linguistic, systematic, and orthographic principles is necessary in order to avoid confusion and ensure the practical applicability of the terminology.